dedis/odyssey/docs/dsmanager.md

 ## Configuration

-You must have the MINO_* variables from `variables.sh` loaded in your shell.
+You must have the MINIO_* variables from `variables.sh` loaded in your shell.
 (See section "Setup, Cloud configuration".)

 Then rename `app/config.toml.template` to `app/config.toml` and fill it